cn1t/GetRidOfCodespaces/README.md

 It also changes the default for the "Download Code" button to "Local".<br>
 <img src="https://github.com/Niteletsplay/GetRidOfCodespaces/assets/67828948/8b2d572f-9540-4428-9e34-c630deb8f019" width="300">

-Therefore, you can avoid accidently pressing the wrong button.
+Therefore, you can avoid accidentally pressing the wrong button.
 (Happened to me very often)

 I slapped this together in like 10min and its my first chrome extension, so its nothing crazy.